-- I. Admission requirements - 2.
-Entrance requirements for the new qualifications are as follows:
+- I. Admission Requirements - 2.
+Entry Requirements

-Applicants wishing to enrol for the Diploma in Management Science at the Durban University of Technology are required to have current matric National Senior Certificate (NSC)/NQF4 equivalent qualification, with a minimum of 25 points excluding Life Orientation.
+Applicants wishing to enrol for the Diploma: Management Sciences at the Durban University of Technology are required to have the National Senior Certificate (NSC) NQF4 equivalent qualification, with a minimum of 24 points excluding Life Orientation.